 I only want to stay one night, can I do that?

-We do have a two night minimum stay on all the cabins.
+We have a two-night minimum stay for all cabins.

 What is provided in the kitchen?

 The kitchens are stocked with the basic necessities: plates, glasses (both plastic and glass), coffee mugs, pots and pans, silverware, large bowls, measuring cups, large spoons, knives, spatulas, bottle opener, and grilling utensils.